cran-task-views/WebTechnologies/WebTechnologies.md

   Both raw text and aggregate statistics are available, as well as project and query management functions.
 - `r pkg("hackeRnews")` is a client for the [Official Hacker News API](https://github.com/HackerNews/API) .
 - `r pkg("rtoot")` retrieves data from the official [Mastodon API](https://docs.joinmastodon.org/).
+- `r pkg("slackr")` is a client for Slack.com messaging platform.
+- `r github("sckott/discgolf")` (archived)
+  connect to the 'Discourse' web forum platform.
+  The API is for an installed instance of Discourse, not for the Discourse site itself.

 ### Web Analytics Services